 VDO.Ninja acknowledges these risks and attempts to mitigate them when possible.

-If the main website goes down, https://backup.vdo.ninja is a backup deployment of VDO.Ninja.
-It is fully-independent of the main service, so if the main site is down for whatever reason, the backup site should still be up.
+If the main website and service goes down, https://backup.vdo.ninja is a backup deployment of VDO.Ninja.
+It is independent of the main service, so if the main site is down for whatever reason, the backup site should still be up.

 There are multiple TURN servers, which help support guests that are unable to connect directly via P2P.
 These are hosted in around the globe.
 They definitely are not cheap to host, yet are essential for a simplified and reliable user experience.